 Of course there's a Veterans Day - EVERY DAY!

-1,000 GPs were sent to COUNTRYMOM -Just Passing By with this post.
+1,000 GPs were sent to COUNTRYMOM-JUST REMEMBER ME with this post.

 A young, terrified soldier lies in the dirt fighting a useless war.